-For the last 21 summers, the Southbank Centre has handed over its programming calendar to a class of people hardly famed for their organisational skills – musicians.
-Luckily the likes of David Bowie, John Peel and (last year’s director) Yoko Ono always pull through, making the festival an annual cultural highlight of the city.
+For the last 24 summers, Meltdown festival has allowed the Southbank Centre to hand over its programming calendar to a class of people hardly famed for their organisational skills – musicians.
+Luckily the impressive list of Meltdown curators (including David Bowie, John Peel and Yoko Ono) have always pulled through, making the festival an annual cultural highlight of the city.
 M.I.A. is curator of this year’s Meltdown (June 9-18).